 Crowned as one of the best crime thriller in the television world, Breaking Bad had one of the finest acting you can find out there.
 The plot is filled with excruciating tension as the pace is slowed down so every plot piece can get into place.
 If you’re patient enough, you are going to find a whole lot of gem in this series.

-Chemical school teacher, Walter White, grapples with news of lung cancer but then decided not to give in to life.
+Chemical school teacher, Walter White, right after recovering from a drug treatment, grapples with news of lung cancer but then decided not to give in to life.
 So he ventured into drug business and drags everyone that came along the way.
 Sounds simple?
 Just give it shot and you will see how complex the character developments are and how the plot itself will lead to next holy shit moment.

 Still not convinced to give it a try?
 Try Google it and see how many big awards category this show had garnered.